Sparsistent Estimation of Time-Varying Discrete Markov Random Fields: Main theoretical result

-{\bf Remarks:} \begin{enumerate} \item The bandwidth parameter $h$ is chosen so that it balances variance and squared bias of estimation of the elements of the Fisher information matrix. \item Condition 2 requires that the size of the neighborhood of each node remains smaller than the size of the samples.
+{\bf Remarks:} \begin{enumerate} \item The bandwidth parameter $h$ is chosen so that it balances variance and squared bias of estimation of the elements of the Fisher information matrix. \item Theorem~\ref{thm:main} states that the tuning parameter $\lambda$ can be set as $\lambda_n \geq Cn^{-1/3}\sqrt{\log p}$.
+In practice, one can use the Bayesian information criterion to select the tuning parameter $\lambda_n$ is a data dependent way, as explained in Section 2.4 of \cite{kolar08estimating}.
+We conjecture that this approach would lead to asymptotically consistent model selection, however, this claim needs to be proven. \item Condition 2 requires that the size of the neighborhood of each node remains smaller than the size of the samples.
 However, the model ambient dimension $p$ is allowed to grow exponentially in $n$. \item Condition 3 is crucial to be able to distinguish true elements in the neighborhood of a node.
 We require that the size of the minimum element of the parameter vector stays bounded away from zero. \item The rate of convergence is dictated by the rate of convergence of the sample Fisher information matrix to the true Fisher information matrix, as shown in Lemma \ref{lem:proof:sample_fisher_information}.
-Using a local linear smoother, instead of the kernel smoother, to estimate the coefficients in the model \eqref{eq:cond_likelihood} one could get a faster rate of convergence. \end{enumerate}
+Using a local linear smoother, instead of the kernel smoother, to estimate the coefficients in the model \eqref{eq:cond_likelihood} one could get a faster rate of convergence. \item Theorem~\ref{thm:main} provides sufficient conditions for reliable estimation of the sequence of graphs when the sample size is large enough.
+In order to improve small sample properties of the procedure, one could adapt the approach of \cite{guo2010joint} to the time-varying setting, to incorporate sharing between nodes. \cite{guo2010joint} estimate all the local neighborhoods simultaneously, as opposed to estimating each neighborhood individually, effectively reducing the number of parameters needed to be inferred from data.
+This is especially beneficial in networks with prominent hubs and scale-free networks. \end{enumerate}

+In order to obtain insight into the network dynamics one needs to estimate the graph structure at multiple time points.
+A common choice is to estimate the graph structure for every $\tau \in {\cal T}_n$ and obtain a sequence of graph structures $\{\hat G^\tau\}_{\tau \in {\cal T}_n}$.
+We a have the following immediate consequence of Theorem~\ref{thm:main}.